hwayne/hacker-test-history/README.md

 ####  01AB ... "bletch"?

 ####  01AC Do you use the "P convention"?

+Common Lisp and some other languages use the "p" suffix for predicates, e.g. `(numberp 42)`.
+Newer lisps like Scheme and Clojure usually go with more intuitive "?" instead, like `(string? "foo")`.

 ####  01AD Do you automatically respond to any user question with RTFM?